 3. Stiff links and increased wear due to oxide scale formation on the chain components

 4. Increased wear due to decreased hardness of the pin/bushing area

 For applications where chain will be running at temperatures greater than 140°F, consideration should be given to a high temperature lubricant.
 For temperatures greater than 300°F, please consult with our engineering department.

 When chain runs through low-temperature environments of 15°F or colder, the following problems may occur:

 1. Decrease in shock strength capabilities due to low-temperature brittleness

 3. Stiff joints caused by frost or ice

-Listed below is a table showing chain capabilities in proper temperature working environments between low temperatures and ambient temperatures.
+Listed below is a table showing expected chain capabilities in proper temperature working environments between low and ambient temperatures.

 |Operating Temperature||Standard Roller Chain Working Capabilities:|

-The “Standard Roller Chain Working Capabilities” column represents the working load capabilities, whereas the term “MAX” means Maximum Working Load as suggested by the chain manufacturer.
+The “Standard Roller Chain Working Capabilities” column represents the working load capabilities, whereas the term “MAX” means Maximum Working Load as suggested by PEER Chain.
 For further information, consult our engineering or sales department.